-Detailed information about the pension plan's fiduciary net position is available in the separately issued MPSERS CAFR.
-See the 2016 MPSERS CAFR (www.michigan.gov/mpsers-cafr).
+Detailed information about the pension plan's fiduciary net position is available in the separately issued MPSERS CAFR, available on the ORS website at www.michigan.gov/orsschools.

 Payables to the Pension Plan

 There were no significant payables to the pension plan that are not ordinary accruals to the district.